 - Understand and define your brand, value proposition, and product.
 Doing so helps companies create a message that attests to who they are.

 - Know your audience.
 This doesn’t just mean who they are or where they shop.
 You must also pay attention to their values and adjust your messaging accordingly.

 - Research where the competition is advertised.
 This may lead you to unexpected channels that deliver great ROI.

 - Most importantly, set realistic goals and measure them regularly.
 This is, ultimately, the best way to refine your marketing strategy.

 Key Takeaway: Measure Ad Campaign Metrics and Make Data-Driven Changes

 Data-driven marketing is impossible if you don’t measure your ad campaign metrics.
 If you are an enterprise company or brand, Improvado is the premier tool for analyzing the results of your marketing launches.
 Our software centralizes all of your marketing data from across 200+ connectors, compiling them into one solution.
-Improvado provides visualization tools so you can see marketing trends and results with just a glance.
+Improvado collects, clean, and normalisze your marketing data and loads it into visualization tool you use, so you can see marketing trends and results with just a glance.